Kylejeong2/mcpvals/docs/mcpvals-summary.md

 ## Overview

-MCPVals is a TypeScript/Next.js evaluation library for Model Context Protocol (MCP) servers.
-It provides deterministic metrics to validate MCP server behavior and optional LLM-based evaluation capabilities.
+MCPVals is a TypeScript evaluation library for Model Context Protocol (MCP) servers.
+It uses Claude to autonomously execute test workflows based on high-level user intents, then evaluates the results using deterministic metrics and optional LLM-based grading.

 ## What We Built